Chromatophore/HP48-Superchip/investigations/MessingWithSCHIP.md

 ```
 Now that we know this, let's read the data, reading out the least significant nibble first, and the most significant nibble second.
 The op code for LC is simply 3, so, this is how that maps in this case:
 ```
+LC (5 digits) 70551
 3 4 70551
 A B CDEFG
 <->
 BA FG DE #C
 43 51 05 87
 ```
 If I had an editor that let me simply read nibbles in the correct order, well, I think that would make this way easier to visualise.
-The value, 8, paired with the 7 in the last byte, is the first value of the opcode for LA, which is 8082.
-If you wanted to change the value of this LC call, you would obviously need to make sure to preserve this 8 value when you rewrote the byte.
-If you needed to load a larger or smaller number, you'd need to adjust the nibble I marked as B.
+The nibble value 8, paired with the 7 in the last byte, is the first value of the opcode for LA (which is the next command) - that opcode is 8082.
+If you wanted to change the 70551 value of the LC call we've been examining, you would obviously need to make sure to preserve this 8 when you rewrote the final byte.
+If you needed to load a larger or smaller number, you'd need to adjust the nibble I marked as B, but you'd also most likely break the program as all the byte addresses for goto/gosub that spanned the change you were making would no longer function.

+For reference, this has been a working example of partially fixing the SCHIP binary to work on the G series calculators.
+I had to read this number out and change it to 806D0, as this is the new memory mapped location of part of the display (as per [this helpful listing](http://www.hpcalc.org/hp48/docs/programming/ramvars.txt) (Thanks Mika Heiskanen and Joe Horn!
+This text is again from hpcalc.org, basically the best website).
+The same was repeated for the LC 7055B, as well as swapping 706D5 for 80853 in the user flags commands, which a recovered G series binary I found did not do.

 ### Things to bear in mind about DECODE
 So, despite being my reliable go to, DECODE has at least a couple of problems.
 Sometimes it completely misses out commands, in particular increment calls seem to often be absent - keep an eye out for instructions taking up more address space than it seems like they should.
 Also, it has an off by one error for GOLONG addresses, because it calculates based on an incorrect assumption about the opcode + parameter length: